$0 Home Study Preparation Toolkit — Quick-Start Checklist

 Fire Extinguishers

 Florida requires a portable chemical fire extinguisher in the cooking area and one on every floor of the home.
-Most other states require at minimum one extinguisher accessible in or near the kitchen.
+Other jurisdictions vary; confirm the required placement with the agency.

 The extinguisher must be rated for residential use (typically ABC-rated), properly charged, and not expired.
 Check the pressure gauge — it should be in the green zone.
 If it's been sitting in your kitchen for more than five to ten years without inspection, replace it.